patrickbwarren/python3-HNC-solver/README.md

   <em>h</em>(<em>q</em>) = <em>e</em>(<em>q</em>) +
   <em>c</em>(<em>q</em>) .

+#### Thermodynamics

-Thermodynamic quantities can also now be computed, for example the energy density and virial pressure follow from Eqs.
+Thermodynamic quantities can also now be computed, for example the excess energy density and virial pressure follow from Eqs.
 (2.5.20) and (2.5.22) in Hansen and McDonald, "Theory of Simple Liquids" (3rd edition) as: